 - Ageing.
 Ageing causes the outer layer of your enamel to erode slowly.
 And then, it reveals the colour of your dentin gradually.

 - Genetics.
-Certain times, your heredity may also turn to be one of the major causes for your change in teeth’ colour!
+Certain times, your heredity may also turn out to be one of the major causes for your change in teeth’ colour!